RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 Advanced: Call Method tracks
 ----------------------------

-Godot's animation engine doesn't stop here.
-If you're already comfortable with Godot's scripting language :ref:`doc_gdscript` and :doc:`/classes/index` you know that each node type is a class and has a bunch of callable methods.
+The Rebel animation engine doesn't stop here.
+If you're already comfortable with Rebel Engine's scripting language :ref:`doc_gdscript` and :doc:`/classes/index` you know that each node type is a class and has a bunch of callable methods.